barchart/push-notifications-public/packages/sdk-js/docs/content/concepts/provider.md

 ## Provider

 Registration of each device requires the provision of a provider field.
 Provider defines a name for set of APNS and FCM keys for future push notifications.
-You must provide an APNS and FCM keys if you want to register your application for ENS.
+You must provide an APNS and FCM keys if you want to register your application for Barchart Push Notification Service.

 #### Apple Developer Teams